Jacob van Eyck

 Jonkheer Jacob van Eyck (/væn ˈaɪk/ van-_-EYEK, [ˈjaːkɔp fɑn ˈɛik]; c.
-1590 – 26 March 1657) was a Dutch nobleman and blind musician.
-He was one of the best-known musicians of the Dutch Golden Age, working as a carillon player and technician, an organist, a recorder virtuoso, and a composer.
+1590 – 26 March 1657) was a Dutch nobleman, composer and blind musician.
+He was one of the best-known musicians of the Dutch Golden Age, working as a carillon player and technician, a recorder virtuoso, and a composer.
 He was an expert in bell casting and tuning, and taught Pieter and François Hemony how to tune a carillon.
 Van Eyck is credited with developing the modern carillon together with the brothers in 1644, when they cast the first tuned carillon in Zutphen.
-He is also known for his collection of 143 melodies for recorder, Der Fluyten Lust-hof, the largest work for a solo wind instrument in European history.
+He is also known for his collection of 143 compositions for recorder, Der Fluyten Lust-hof, the largest work for a solo wind instrument in European history.

 Biography

 Early life

-Jacob van Eyck was born in 1589 or 1590 into a noble family probably in the small town of Heusden.
+Jacob van Eyck was born in 1589 or 1590 into a noble family probably in The Hague and raised in the nearby town Bergen op Zoom.
 Born blind, he lived with his mother and father well into adulthood.
-Van Eyck became involved as a player and technician of village's carillon by 1619.
+Van Eyck moved to the town of Heusden and became involved as a player and technician of the town's carillon by 1618.
 He met with several craftsmen and the city organist to discuss changes and improvements to the carillon, which he carried out in 1620 and 1621.